apache/mynewt-documentation/docs/tutorials/sensors/sensor_nrf52_drv2605.rst

     drv2605 op_mode diag
     829717 op_mode succeeded

-If that didnt work or you didnt have to compute different DRV2605_RATED_VOLTAGE, DRV2605_OD_CLAMP, and DRV2605_DRIVE_TIME values or talk to your motor manufacturer.
+If that didn't work or you will have to compute different DRV2605_RATED_VOLTAGE, DRV2605_OD_CLAMP, and DRV2605_DRIVE_TIME values and try again or maybe talk to your motor manufacturer or TI for more help.

 **Example 3:** Run Calibration on your motor:
-Theres a lot more setup numbers you could enter here for the DRV2605 to figure out how to drive your motor, but some of them it can figure out itself through auto calibration.
+Theres a lot more setup numbers you could enter here for the DRV2605 to figure out how to actuate your motor, but some of them it can figure out itself through auto calibration.
+Lets run autocalibration and then dump the fresh calibration numbers:
 .. code-block:: console